ChronoCactus/decision-gen-analyzer/README.md

-# Decision Analyzer
+# Decision Generator Analyzer

-AI-powered system for analyzing Architectural Decision Records (ADRs) using multiple personas and vector-based retrieval.
+AI-powered system for generating and analyzing Architectural Decision Records (ADRs) using multiple personas and vector-based retrieval.

 ## Features